-An ice dam is a formation of ice that can appear at the eaves of your roof during extended periods of snow and cold weather.
-Ice dams form when ice builds up along the edge of your roof, creating a dam that traps water in a pool on your roof.
-If a large enough amount of water collects, it can force its way in underneath the roof shingles all the way into your house! 🙁
+An ice dam is a formation of ice that can appear at the eaves of the roof during the extended periods of snow and cold weather.
+Ice dams form when ice builds up along the edge of the roof, creating a dam that traps melted water.
+If a large enough amount of melted water accumulates behind the ice dam, it can force its way in underneath the roof shingles, all the way into your house! 🙁

 What Causes Ice Dams?

 An ice dam can occur because hot air rises from your home up into the attic.
 The air collects in the attic, particularly at the highest points along the ridge of the roof.
 The heat then passes through the roofing material, melting the snow that has collected upon it.

 The melted snow trickles down the slope of the roof, with the melted water refreezing as it reaches the eaves — the colder edges of the roof.
 As the melted water cools, it refreezes, thus forming the wall of ice.